Who we are and what this is

-When trialling or subscribing to our product offering we will create an account domain for you using the personal information you provide to us in our web forms.
+When trialing or subscribing to our product offering, we will create an account domain for you using the personal information you provide to us in our web forms.
 A username and password will be created for you to access your domain and trial account.

 Once you have subscribed to our products and have created an account domain, you understand that you or the registered company you are representing is the Data Controller for any personal information processed in your workspace, as set out in the Subscriber Agreement.

 Once signed up, you will be granted “Architect” (Lead Administrator) rights to the Profile workspace and will be able to add additional users to the Workspace.
 If you are providing information about other individuals into the domain, you must ensure individuals are aware of the processing of their personal information.

 Unfortunately, the transmission of information via the internet is not completely secure.
 Although we will do our best to protect your personal data, we cannot guarantee the security of data transmitted to our site; any transmission is at your own risk.
 Once we have received your information, we will use strict procedures and security features to try to prevent unauthorized access.